littlebee/react-datum/CONTRIBUTING.md

 ## Source

 Source should be in coffeescript or cjsx.
 Examples (see below) are the exception.
 Coffeescript provides the OO glue that makes the react-datum components easily extensible.
-I buried a why_coffeescript.md in the src tree if you want a break from unopinionated.

 Use the Node.js/CommonJS require syntax for requires internally.
 For example: `Datum = require('./datum')`.
 Examples are the exception, as they only expected to run in the browser and loaded via `<script>` tag.
 We use webpack to bundle our dist/react-datum*.js files and it understands CommonJS requires and correctly orders the load of components based on the dependency tree.